9 Top Podcast Recording Apps [Expert Picks]

 • Plenty of Editing Tools: Some recording tools, like Audacity, have editing capabilities that help you remove filler words, cut unwanted parts, and add transitions and music to your podcasts.
 You can enhance your podcasts right from your recording app.

 • Track Your Listeners’ Numbers: Dedicated recording software, such as Spotify for Podcasters and Alitu, also hosts podcast shows.
-So, they provide an analytics dashboard to monitor engagement and interaction.
+So, they provide an analytics dashboard to monitor podcast metrics like engagement and interaction.

 As you’ve seen, a purpose-built podcasting app offers many advantages over generic recorders.